Individual - Other taxesLast reviewed - 03 May 2023

 Other non-income taxes

 Stamp duties are levied on written documents (as well as electronic instruments executed on or after 4 October 2018) relating to immovable properties, leases, and stocks and shares.

 Stamp duties are typically payable by the buyer (i.e. buyer’s stamp duty or BSD); however, seller's stamp duty (SSD) and additional buyer's stamp duty (ABSD) have been introduced as measures to cool the residential property market.

-For conveyance of immovable property, there is BSD of up to 6% for residential property and up to 5% for non-residential property on the purchase price or market value, whichever is higher.
-There is an ABSD of up to 20% and an SSD of up to 12% on the price or market value of the property, whichever is higher, depending on the type of property (residential or industrial), the residency status of the buyer, the holding period of the property, and the number of properties owned.
+There is BSD of up to 6% for residential property and up to 5% for non-residential property on the purchase price or market value, whichever is the higher.
+There is an ABSD of up to 65% and an SSD of up to 15% on the price or market value of the property, whichever is the higher, depending on the type of property (residential or industrial), the residency status of the buyer, the holding period of the property, and the number of properties owned.

 Foreigners of certain nationalities who fall within the scope of the respective free trade agreements will be accorded the same treatment as Singaporeans.

-Certain transfers of equity interest in property holding entities (PHEs) whose primary tangible assets (owned directly or indirectly) comprise Singapore residential properties could attract additional conveyance duty (ACD) for buyers (up to 71%) and sellers (at 12%) who are significant owners (as defined) of PHEs, as well as for a buyer who would become a significant owner after acquiring an equity interest in the PHEs.
+Certain transfers of equity interest in property-holding entities (PHEs) that own (directly or indirectly) primarily Singapore residential properties could attract additional conveyance duties (ACD) for buyers (up to 71%) and sellers (at 12%) who are significant owners (as defined) of PHEs, as well as for a buyer who would become a significant owner after acquiring an equity interest in the PHEs.
 For acquisition of equity interest in a company, share duty remains payable in addition to the ACD.